c3lang/c3-web/docs/blog/posts/c3_0_8_4_last_renaming.md

 tags: ["release", "language-features", "compiler"]
 authors:
   - lerno
-slug: c3_0_8_4_parameter_reflection_stack_protection_ios
+slug: c3_0_8_4_last_renaming
 ---

 C3 0.8.4 is now available.
 This release expands parameter reflection and contracts, adds configurable stack probing and stack protection, introduces iOS support, and brings a new collection type and stream utilities to the standard library.

+This release is titled “The Last Renaming” because it very likely contains the final adjustments to C3’s keyword set – and I think we’ve finally got them right.

+Changing keywords is hardly the best way to convey stability, but sometimes it is necessary.
+In C3's case 0.9.0 means syntactic freeze of the language, so getting the choice right in the 0.8.x cycle is vital.

+Of course, as usual the old keywords will still work as part of the backwards compatibility with 0.8.3 and earlier, but moving to the new ones are recommended.

 ## Language changes & improvements

-### Renaming preview for 0.9 – changing the -def family.
+### Renaming preview for 0.9 – changing the -def family

-`faultdef` and `attrdef` was introduced in 0.7.0 and `constdef` in 0.7.10.
+`faultdef` and `attrdef` were introduced in 0.7.0 and `constdef` in 0.7.10.
 The idea was to unify them under an easy-to-remember "def" suffix.
 Unfortunately a downside is that this pushes them to retain a similar syntactic shape.
 After much discussion, we're experimentally introducing new names:

 * `faultdef` -> `excuse`
 * `attrdef` -> `attrmacro`